elopio/docs/source/index.md

 Using NPM
 ---------
-[Node.js](https://nodejs.org/) comes with a built in package manager called `npm`. `npm` is used to install dependencies for Augur, build the Augur project from source code, run [tests](#tests), and start a web server to host Augur, among other things.
+[Node.js](https://nodejs.org/) comes with a built in package manager called `npm`.
+(Again, please note that version 8 of Node.js is required for Augur.) `npm` is used to install dependencies for Augur, build the Augur project from source code, run [tests](#tests), and start a web server to host Augur, among other things.
 To install Augur's dependencies using `npm`, run the following command:

 `$ npm install`